daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 Exploratory Data Analysis
 -------------------------

 Because of the unique charateristics of the data, I will split the analysis to two sections.
 First, I will analyze all the data that are available to us.
-Second, I will parse out data for international country\_destination as they consist of a much small percentage of booking.
+Second, I will parse out data for international country\_destination as they consist of a much smaller percentage of the bookings.

 #####  Global